Read this article to learn more about the best foods for 9-month-old babies.

 - Sandwiches — Sandwiches are easily customizable to your baby’s taste.
 You can try all kinds of ingredients such as cottage cheese, chicken, avocado, vegetables, peanut butter, and fruits.

-- Fruit smoothies — Mix some yogurt with your baby's favorite fruits and vegetables for a quick, easy, and delicious snack!
+- Fruit smoothies — Mix some yogurt with your baby’s favorite fruits and vegetables for a quick, easy, and delicious snack!
+But make sure the yogurt is low on sugar and artificial sweeteners.

 9-month-old baby’s food advice